ruben2020/codequery/windows-install/README.txt

 For C and C++, [inline assembly code](http://en.wikipedia.org/wiki/Inline_assembler) is not supported by all the tools.
 This mainly affects embedded software, OS and driver code.

 Please exclude files with inline assembly code from the list of files (cscope.files) to be scanned.

-### How can I be notified of new version releases?

-Follow us on [our FreeCode page](https://freecode.com/projects/codequery) and you should receive emails notifying you of new version releases.

-And don't forget to up-vote CodeQuery on FreeCode and star it on [Github](https://github.com/ruben2020/codequery) if you like this project.

 ## How do I contact the authors for support, issues, bug reports, fix patches, feature requests etc.?